microprediction/microprediction/docs/publish-using-python.md

     poller.run()

 Here interval is in minutes.
-The argument `func` should be a function returning a float, and you can supply 'func_args` if needed.
+The argument `func` should be a function returning a float, and you can supply `func_args` if needed.

 ### MicroChangePoll
 It often pays to publish changes to live quantities, rather than absolute values, as this